osanstrong/arfc.github.io/software/moltres/moltres.md

 ## Contact

-Contact Alex Lindsay at al007@illinois.edu for more information or even better, please post to our discussion list at moltres-users@googlegroups.com.
+Please post to our discussion list at moltres-users@googlegroups.com for more information.

 ![](phoenix_CC0.jpg)